 Juliette Wood

-Associate Lecturer in the School of Welsh at Cardiff University
+Associate Lecturer in the School of Welsh at the University of Wales.

 Appears in multiple episodes with: Carolyne Larrington, Stephen Knight